CommonAccord/Site-Org/Doc/Privacy/Com/Intel/Form.md

 10.1.sec=Like any global company, Intel may transfer your personal information to its parent company, Intel Corporation in the United States (U.S.), or to any Intel group company worldwide when processing that information for the purposes described in this Privacy Notice.
 We may also transfer your personal information to our third party service providers, who may be located in a different country to you.

 10.2.sec=Intel complies with the U.S.-EU and U.S.-Swiss Safe Harbor frameworks as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information from the European Union.
 Intel has certified that it adheres to the Safe Harbor Privacy Principles of notice, choice, onward transfer, security, data integrity, access, and enforcement.
 While the U.S. may not have data privacy laws that are the same as those in the EU and Switzerland, we will protect the information we receive in the U.S. from the EU and Switzerland in accordance with our Safe Harbor commitments.
-To learn more about the Safe Harbor Program, and to view Intel’s certification, please visit http://www.export.gov/safeharbor.
+To learn more about the Safe Harbor Program, and to view Intel's certification, please visit http://www.export.gov/safeharbor.

 10.=[02/Bit/Ssec_02]

 11.Ti=Contact Us

-11.sec=If you have questions or concerns about Intel’s privacy practices, you can contact us by using the Contact Us form or send a letter to the postal address listed below.
+11.sec=If you have questions or concerns about Intel's privacy practices, you can contact us by using the Contact Us form or send a letter to the postal address listed below.
 Please include your contact information, name of the Intel web site or service, and a detailed description of your request or privacy concern. <br>{P1.Notice.Block}

 12.Ti=Updates to this Privacy Notice

 12.1.sec=We may change this Privacy Notice.
-The “Last Updated” section at the top of this page states when this Privacy Notice was last revised.
+The "Last Updated" section at the top of this page states when this Privacy Notice was last revised.
 Any changes to this Privacy Notice will become effective when we post the revised Privacy Notice on the Intel Services.
 Your use of the Intel Services following these changes means that you accept the revised Privacy Notice.

 12.2.sec=If any change may materially affect the privacy of your personal information, we will use reasonable endeavors to notify you in advance and give you a reasonable period of time to object to any changes (which you may do by ceasing to use the Intel Services).